 Our software service is well suited to most processes of selection by peer review, and can be further customized to fit your needs and procedures.
 In particular, EditFlow makes it easy to implement and manage complex editorial workflows (bi-cameral editorial board, voting, sectioning by subject areas, etc).

-Contact us, and we’ll be happy to offer you a tour of EditFlow, or set up a demo instance to try it yourself.
+Send us an email and we’ll be happy to offer you a tour of EditFlow, or set up a demo instance to try it yourself.

 We developed EditFlow to serve the needs of editors.
 Experience taught us that the growth of successful journals with high standards depends on editorial boards who are engaged, not burdened with routine chores or asked to adapt to a cumbersome interface; after all, other journals do compete for their time and effort.